natelac/EuchrePy/README.md

 ## Complete euchre game

-- Discarding for web player
-- Polish code for web classes
 - Complete game state object that can be exported for play by play
 - Run PEP8 on all of the code